olulesi/project-2/README.md

 ```

-In the Meal show card component we displayed the instructions and the ingredients mapped from the array of ingredients.
+In the Meal show card component, we displayed the instructions and the ingredients mapped from the array of ingredients.

 ### Similar Meals Feature

 <img src="src/styles/images/similarPagesProject2.png" />

-In the Meal Show component we used the properties returned in a Meal Show request to output similar meals.
-Using the category property we were able to link lists of meals to its categories.
+In the Meal Show component, we used the properties returned in a Meal Show request to output similar meals.
+Using the category property, we were able to link lists of meals to its categories.

-We made another request using the mealDB API to find all meals with a category-specific to the meal id shown.
-Therefore providing us with an array of similar meals.
+We made another request using the mealDB API to find all meals with a category-specific to the meal id shown, providing us with an array of similar meals.

 ```
 const similarMeals = categories.meals